Code-Institute-Submissions/getMyTattoo/README.md

 This page allows the tattoo artist to delete his/her profile.
 However, to prevent unintentional deleting, I added an extra step.
-The page asks for a confirmation: if the user really wants to delete the profile, then a button cancel the profile and takes the user back to the general home page.
+The page asks for confirmation: if the user really wants to delete the profile, then a button cancels the profile and takes the user back to the general home page.
-If the user changes his/her mind and wants to go back, a button guide him/her to the profile page.
+If the user changes his/her mind and wants to go back, a button guides him/her to the profile page.

 ![Delete Mockup](static/documents/imagery/deleteMockup.png)